umbraco/rfcs/cms/0000-proteus-block-editor.md

 **Content:** Element-type based content item (`IPublishedElement`)
   - Element Types are Document Types without any routable settings (e.g. templates, URL)
-  - In the short term (phase 1), the element data will be stored as JSON.
-In the long term (phase 2) this JSON could be replaced by and UDI which could be a link to an IPublishedElement.
+  - In the short term the element data will be stored as JSON.
+In the long term this JSON could be replaced by and UDI which could be a link to an IPublishedElement.

-**Example of a list of blocks:**
+### Example of a list of blocks:

 ```
 [